Eka Darville: Early life

 Darville went to Byron Bay High School and lives in Byron Bay, New South Wales, and Sydney.
-He enjoys skateboarding and surfing.
 His father is the Jamaican reggae artist Ray Darwin and his mother is Canadian.

 Career

 Darville is known for playing Malcolm Ducasse on the Netflix television series Jessica Jones, as well as Diego on The CW TV series The Originals and Ryan Morgan on the Fox TV series Empire.
 He is also known for his past roles as Adam Bridge on the Australian television drama series Blue Water High, Taylor in The Elephant Princess, Scott Truman (Red Ranger) in Power Rangers RPM and Pietros in Spartacus: Blood and Sand.